reeselikethepieces/mcb185_practice/0AEfavorites.md

 ## songs ##
 At first, I struggled with picking three songs/decade.

-Then I got to the 90s...
+Then I got to the 90s...and then I realized some favs were from the 80s?
+It became what felt impossible to pick *just* three.

-Nonetheless, this is a non-exhausted list and will probs be edited later on.
+Note: Songs are in no particular order (for meow) Nonetheless, this is a non-exhausted list and will probs be edited later on.
 1. 60s
     - Time of the Season